louishouette/tuber_hub/docs/tuber_hub/AUTHORIZATION.md

 - Permission groups are cached for 15 minutes
 - Available namespaces are cached for 1 hour

+The cache is managed through specialized methods in the `PermissionService`:

+- `clear_all_permission_caches`: Invalidates all permission-related caches
+- `clear_user_permission_caches(user)`: Clears cache for a specific user
+- `clear_permission_caches(namespace, controller, action)`: Clears cache for a specific permission

-The cache is automatically invalidated when permissions are refreshed.
+These methods are called automatically when permissions are updated, roles are changed, or user-role assignments are modified.

 ## Best Practices